Donders-Institute/bidscoin/README.md

       bidscoiner.py /project/raw /project/bids
       bidscoiner.py -f /project/raw /project/bids -p sub-009 sub-030

 The `bidscoiner.py` tool is the workhorse of the toolkit that will fully automatically convert your source-level (raw) MRI data-sets to BIDS organized data-sets.
-In order to do so, it needs a [bidsmap file](#the-bidsmap-files), which is typically created by running the [bidsmapper](#running-the-bidsmapper) tool.
+In order to do so, it needs a [bidsmap file](#the-bidsmap-files), typically the one created by the [bidseditor](#step-2-running-the-bidseditor) tool.
 You can run `bidscoiner.py` after all data is collected, or whenever new data has been added to the raw folder (presuming the scan protocol hasn't changed).

 After a successful run of `bidscoiner.py`, the work to convert your data in a fully compliant BIDS dataset is unfortunately not yet fully over and, depending on the complexity of your data-set, additional tools may need to be run and meta-data may need to be entered manually (not everything can be automated).
 For instance, you should update the content of the `dataset_description.json` and `README` files in your bids folder and you may need to provide e.g. additional `*_scans.tsv`,`*_sessions.tsv` or `participants.json` files (see the [BIDS specification](http://bids.neuroimaging.io/bids_spec.pdf) for more information).
 Moreover, if you have behavioural log-files you will find that BIDScoin does not (yet) [support](#bidscoin-functionality--todo) converting these into BIDS compliant `*_events.tsv/json` files (advanced users are encouraged to use the `bidscoiner.py` [plug-in](#plug-in-functions) possibility and write their own log-file parser).

 If all of the above work is done, you can (and should) run the web-based [bidsvalidator](https://bids-standard.github.io/bids-validator/) to check for inconsistencies or missing files in your bids data-set (NB: the bidsvalidator also exists as a [command-line tool](https://github.com/bids-standard/bids-validator)).

-NB: The provenance of the produced BIDS data-sets is stored in the `bids/code/bidscoiner.log` file.
+> NB: The provenance of the produced BIDS data-sets is stored in the `bids/code/bidscoiner.log` file.
 This file is also very useful for debugging / tracking down bidsmapping issues.

 ## The bidsmap files